plenigo/plenigo.github.io/pages/sdks/javascript/paywall/hide_content_by_default.md

 ---
 layout: default
-title: JavaScript-SDK Paywall - hide by default
+title: JavaScript-SDK PayWall - hide by default
 permalink: /sdk/javascript/hide_by_default
 ---

-# Hide content by default
+# PayWall - hide content by default

 The full page with all content is rendered by default and the content section is hidden by CSS and only an upselling window or anything else defined is shown.
 The plenigo JavaScript checks if the user has all rights necessary to see the content and if the content is accessible the CSS style that hides the content is removed and the up selling window is hidden.
 To integrate the JavaScript SDK add the following line to your